 NTDs happen in 3-5 of every 10,000 babies born in Canada.

 NTDs happen 25 to 29 days after conception, before many women even realize they are pregnant.
 That’s why it’s important for women to start taking folic acid supplements at least 3 months before becoming pregnant.

 Most healthy women should supplement their diet with 0.4 mg (400 micrograms) of folic acid daily.
 You can usually find it in a daily multivitamin.

-Some women may need a higher daily supplement of up to 4 mg of folic acid.
+Some women may need a higher daily supplement.
 These are women who:

 - have a family history of NTDs (sibling, parent, cousin),

 - have diabetes, epilepsy, advanced liver disease or inflammatory bowel disease,